-When creating a new object such as an OVITO modifier, it is possible to directly initialize its parameters by passing keyword arguments to the constructor function.
+When creating a new object such as an OVITO modifier, you can directly initialize its parameters by passing keyword arguments to the constructor function.
 Thus

-is equivalent to assigning the parameter values one by one after constructing the object:
+is equivalent to assigning the values to the parameter fields one by one after constructing the object:

 modifier = CommonNeighborAnalysisModifier() modifier.cutoff = 3.2 modifier.only_selected = True pipeline.modifiers.append(modifier)

 Obviously, the first method of initializing the parameters is more convenient and is the recommended way whenever the parameter values are known at construction time of the object.

 Keep in mind that it is possible to change the parameters of modifiers in a pipeline at any time, or to remove modifiers from a pipeline again.
 This option is useful if you want to sequentially process the input data in multiple different ways.
 Alternatively, you can also set up multiple data pipelines, all sharing the same data source or even some of the modifiers.
 The Data pipelines section provides more information on working with data pipelines and modifiers.

 Exporting data to disk¶

 >>> from ovito.io import export_file >>> export_file(pipeline, "outputdata.dump", "lammps/dump", ... columns = ["Position.X", "Position.Y", "Position.Z", "Structure Type"])

 export_file() function takes the output filename and the desired format as arguments, in addition